Did you know?

 Dr. Mel Herbert (Class of 1995) founded EM-RAP, the popular Essentials of Emergency Medicine course, and HIPPO-EM.
 Several other alumni have earned national reputations as outstanding educators to thousands of Emergency Medicine physicians nationwide, including Drs.
 Michael Menchine (Class of 2004), Sanjay Arora (Class of 2005), and Ilene Claudius (Class of 2002).
 Dr. Jerry Hoffman, one of the founders of Emergency Medical Abstracts, has delivered thousands of hours of CME courses around the world.

-Dr. Pamela Dyne, former Residency Program Director, now the Designated Institutional Official (DIO) of Olive View-UCLA, served as national president of the Council of Residency Directors in Emergency Medicine between 2005-2007.
+Dr. Pamela Dyne, former Residency Program Director and current Designated Institutional Official (DIO) of Olive View-UCLA, served as national president of the Council of Residency Directors in Emergency Medicine between 2005-2007.

 Dr. Maureen McCollough is a nationally recognized, outstanding educator in Pediatric Emergency Medicine and has been recognized with the American College of Emergency Physicians (ACEP) Faculty of the Year Award, the California Chapter of ACEP Education Award, and the Faculty of the Year Award presented by the LAC/USC Department of Emergency Medicine.